 Sharing your phone with any resident not permitted to use their own phone.

-The house phone, located in the kitchen, is to be used by the resident’s for receiving calls and for making local calls only.
+The house phone, located in the kitchen, is to be used by the residents for receiving calls and for making local calls only.
 The house phone number is 904-288-7953.
 The Resident Director will approve and coordinate long distance calls as needed.

-When answering the house phone, write down a message with callers name and number if the call is for another resident and leave the message on the counter by the house phone.
+When answering the house phone, write down a message with caller’s name and number if the call is for another resident and leave the message on the counter by the house phone.
 Check there for messages that may have come in for you.

 Visitation